guildedts/guilded.ts/packages/builders/README.md

 yarn build
 ```

-## Commiting your changes
+## Committing your changes

-After you have made your desired changes, Make sure you run the following script before commiting your changes:
+After you have made your desired changes, make sure you run the following script before committing your changes:

 ```
 # Prepare your code